galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 1. performing ChIPseq-specific quality control,
 2. calling peaks and
-3. visualising signal and peak enrichment around genes or other features."	"
+3. visualising signal and peak enrichment around genes or other features.

+We will also touch on aspects of ATAC-seq and techniques such as ribosomal profiling.

 **Prerequisites**

 - Galaxy 101 or equivalent experience.
 - Ideally participants will already be familiar with generic NGS quality control and read mapping, since those won't be covered
 - A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best. "
+Google Chrome, Firefox and Safari will work best.

 ## Hi-C analysis in Galaxy